MSBMI-SAFE/AbBiBench/README.md

 # Correlation to antibody-antigen binding affinity

-We provide a Jupyter Notebook in __notebooks/correlation_analysis.ipynb__ to reproduce our correlation results shown in Table/Figure XX.
+We provide a Jupyter Notebook in __notebooks/figure.ipynb__ to reproduce our correlation results shown in our paper.